CoVID-19 Related QUESTION

-Q: I am a student who received an emergency financial aid grant under section 3504, 18004, or 18008 of the CARES Act for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic.
-Is this grant includible in my gross income?
+Q: I am a student who received an emergency grant under Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (CRRSAA) (P.L.
+116-260) for unexpected expenses, unmet financial need, or expenses related to the disruption of campus operations on account of the COVID-19 pandemic.
+Does this grant count as gross income?

 Change in Financial Circumstances

 Document Delivery to the Office of Financial Aid and Scholarships

 A: Please do not send documents via fax or email.
 Your personal information is at risk.
 Instead, upload documents using the secure document upload feature on AidLink.
 Please upload PDF documents if possible.
 You can use free apps such as CamScanner or Scannable to scan documents using your smartphone.
 Alternatively, you may also send documents by mail (or to our office drop box) Be sure to provide the student's Red ID on all documents.